 Despite having a slightly smaller sensor, the Canon 77D offers a higher resolution of 24 megapixel, compared with 20 MP of the Canon 70D.
 This megapixel advantage comes at the cost of a higher pixel density and a smaller size of the individual pixel (with a pixel pitch of 3.72μm versus 4.11μm for the 70D).
 However, it should be noted that the 77D is much more recent (by 3 years and 7 months) than the 70D, and its sensor will have benefitted from technological advances during this time that make it possible to gather light more efficiently.

 Consistent information on actual sensor performance is available from DXO Mark for most cameras.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+Of the two cameras under review, the 77D has a notably higher overall DXO score than the 70D (overall score 10 points higher), which gives it an advantage in terms of imaging quality.
+This advantage is based on 1.1 bits higher color depth, 1.7 EV in additional dynamic range, and 0.1 stops in additional low light sensitivity.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.